 Are there other activities available at the site?

 After visiting the dig site, visitors can enjoy a relatively small museum collection, which includes bones from mammoths as well as Arctodus.
 A large Columbian mammoth mount is on display; it is very tall and impressive.
-One of my sons’ favorite exhibits was a reconstruction of a mammoth-bone hut like those found in parts of Eastern Europe, particularly Ukraine, Poland, and Czechia.
+One of my sons’ favorite exhibits was a reconstruction of a mammoth-bone hut like those found in parts of Eastern Europe, particularly Ukraine, Poland, and the Czech Republic.
 These huts were constructed almost entirely from mammoths, using bones and skin to create a warm settlement that could easily house an entire family.
 Several sites have been discovered that date to as far back as 27,000 years ago, although the majority are younger–between 12,000 and 19,000 years old.
 Archaeologists have found over 30 small collections of up to six mammoth huts which constitute what some consider among the earliest human “villages.”

 Visibility of the bones: